parnic/node-screenlogic/README.md

 ### SLLightControlMessage

-Passed as an argument to `sentLightCommandAsync`.
+Passed as an argument to `sendLightCommandAsync`.

 #### Properties